 Wine Tasting Experiences & Classes

-Want to peer deeper into Grand Valley's Wine Country?
+Want to peer deeper into Grand Junction's Wine Country?
 Options to expand your knowledge are endless in Grand Junction and nearby Palisade, whether you're a wine aficionado or amateur looking to learn viticulture.

 Take a course on viviculture (the cultivation of grape vines) and enology (the study of wines) at Western Colorado Community College.
 Students will have the opportunity to learn not only the business side of winemaking, but also the technical skills required produce and test wine.
 As part of the curriculum, students will establish and maintain a vineyard and the production of wine.